sarrodri/Movie-Database/README.md

   - began laying out the ground work for the movie app and looking into the api code for the movies.
 12/1 more api work
-   - officially linked the api to the app and finalized the javascript portion of the code
+   - officially linked the api to the app and finalized the javascript portion of the code Dre
+11/6: finished working on the css portion